warleysr/ankipa/README.md

 When you are reviewing a flashcard and press `Ctrl + W` AnkiPA starts to record your voice and then send the data to Azure Speech Services to get an pronunciation assessment based on their service.

+For Mac the command will be `Cmd + W`.
+It can be changed in the settings.

 ## Installation

 Open Anki and go to **Tools** -> **Add-ons** -> **Get Add-ons...** -> Place the code below and then click OK.